Finding the Universe

 Our recommended tool for finding accommodation in Paris booking.com.
 They’re our favourite booking engine when we travel, usually giving us the best choice and the best prices.
 They also have everything, from apartments and hostels to high end hotels.
 Here are some options we suggest, depending on your budget.

-If you prefer an apartment, then we recommend either Plum Guide or AirBnB.
+If you prefer an apartment, then we recommend Plum Guide or Vrbo.

 Plum Guide carefully curate their listings so their options tend to be of a very high quality whilst still being available at a range of price points.
+We’ve stayed at a number of their properties around the world, including a beautiful apartment in Paris with spectacular Eiffel Tower views.
 See their listings for Paris here.

 If you can’t find what you want from the above choices, or you want some new options to try out, we wrote a whole post on the best alternatives to AirBnB which you should check out!